 Myth: Americans must rely solely on the food industry for the safety of flavors in food and beverages

-Myth: Neither the FDA nor independent researchers can gain access to the information used in the FEMA GRASTM review process
+Myth: Neither the FDA nor independent researchers can gain access to the FEMA GRAS review process

+FACT: FEMA GRAS determinations are submitted to the FDA and are publicly available.
 When the FEMA Expert Panel makes a determination that a flavor ingredient is safe, it sends all of the scientific information to the FDA, exceeding the documentation that the government requires.
-In fact, the US Government Accountability Office has said FEMA GRASTM processes “help FDA better ensure the independence of scientific assessment.”
+In fact, the US Government Accountability Office has said FEMA GRAS processes “help FDA better ensure the independence of scientific assessment.”
 The Expert Panel also makes publicly available the information that it relied upon to make its safety decisions.
-The information is available in a variety of ways including the scientific literature (such as Food and Chemical Toxicology), via downloading it from the National Technical Information Service,or by simply contacting FEMA.
+The information is available in a variety of ways including the scientific literature (such as Food and Chemical Toxicology), via downloading it from the National Technical Information Service, or by simply contacting FEMA.

 Myth: All flavor ingredients submitted to the FEMA Expert Panel are approved